AlexWetzel/MHArsinal/README.md

 ## Current Features

--Weapon overview summaries for blademaster weapons -Charge blade tutorial
+* Weapon overview summaries for blademaster weapons
+* Charge blade tutorial
--Charge blade combo test
+* Charge blade combo test
--Controller support for Dualshock 4 in Chrome (May not work under some circumstanes)
+* Controller support for Dualshock 4 in Chrome (May not work under some circumstanes)

 ## What is Monster Hunter Arms?